dsaborg/sequence/README.md

 The Sequence library is a leaner alternative to sequential Java 8 Streams, used in similar ways but with a lighter step, and with better integration with the rest of Java.

-It aims to be roughly feature complete with sequential `Stream`s, with some additional convenience methods.
+It aims to be roughly feature complete with sequential `Streams`, with some additional convenience methods.
-In particular it allows easier collecting into common `Collection`s without having to use `Collector`s, better handling of `Map`s which allows transformation and filtering of `Map.Entry` as first-class citizens, and tighter integration with pre-Java 8 by being implemented in terms of `Iterable` and `Iterator`s. `Sequence`s go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.
+In particular it allows easier collecting into common `Collections` without having to use `Collectors`, better handling of `Maps` which allows transformation and filtering of `Map.Entry` as first-class citizens, and tighter integration with pre-Java 8 by being implemented in terms of `Iterable` and `Iterators`. `Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.

-`Sequence`s use Java 8 lambdas in much the same way as `Stream`s do, but is based on `Iterable`s and `Iterator`s instead of a pipeline, and is built for convenience and compatibility with the rest of Java.
+`Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on readily available `Iterables` and `Iterators` instead of a black box pipeline, and is built for convenience and compatibility with the rest of Java.
 It's for programmers wanting to perform common data processing tasks on moderately small collections.
 If you need parallel iteration or are processing over 1 million or so entries, you might benefit from using a parallel `Stream` instead.

 ```Java
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)